 At every level of the sales funnel, you need to figure out what search terms individuals are using to find businesses like yours.

 While many B2C marketers concentrate their keyword research efforts on commercial search phrases, any successful B2B strategy must handle informational queries as well.

-Recognize the significance of locating keywords that correspond to each stage of the sales funnel and organizing them by intent.
+Recognise the significance of locating keywords that correspond to each stage of the sales funnel and organising them by intent.

 - If you’re having trouble deciding where to begin your B2B keyword research, consider the following questions: What are the issues that your personas are dealing with?

 - How could they be looking for solutions to these problems?

 - Is it possible for them to be seeking solutions to these issues?

 - When it comes to the solution, what is your role?

 - What sets your product or service apart from the competition?